 MiM Application Roadmap- A guide to the MiM Application

-Also displayed are some useful application tips to keep in mind, when you apply for the Masters in Management.
+Also displayed are some useful application tips to keep in mind, when you apply for your dream school.

 Reputation and Reception:

 It is another very significant point to take into consideration because future employers may be more likely to hire graduates from renowned schools.
 School should have a good employment record or relations with companies you would like to work for.